An Opportunity to Experience Genetic Counseling

 Goals of Internship

-- Assist with clinic case preparation and some administrative duties (as needed) to familiarize interns with common genetic conditions and practical aspects of genetic counseling
+- Participate in clinic case preparation and some administrative duties (as needed) to familiarize interns with common genetic conditions and practical aspects of genetic counseling

-- Observe in various clinic settings including general pediatric genetics, pediatric sub-specialties, prenatal, adult, cancer
+- Observe in various clinic settings including general pediatric, pediatric sub-specialties, prenatal, adult and cancer

 - Attend weekly genetics case conferences and journal clubs

 This competitive summer internship program is for upper-level undergraduate students (juniors or seniors), or those whom have already completed their undergraduate degree.
 We are not able to accept international applicants at this time.
 Candidates must exhibit a specific interest in the field of genetic counseling and demonstrate that they have explored this field by shadowing or speaking to genetic counselors.
 Candidates must show an intention to apply to a genetic counseling training program.
 Candidates must have maintained a cumulative grade point average (GPA) of 3.0 or higher to be considered.
 Candidates must have completed a college-level genetics course before applying for the internship.

 - Curriculum Vitae (CV) - This document should include: contact information, education background, prior work experience, research experience, listing of educational or community-related extracurricular activities, volunteer work

 - Transcript/Proof of completion of a college level genetics course (an unofficial transcript is sufficient).